The CityLit Stage features writers and musicians from around the region all weekend long.

 With one snip of the scissors, a piece of paper can become a diary, a zine, or even a comic book.
 Learn how to fold, write, and decorate a magic book, and discover the joy of publishing, presented by Baker Artist Awards b-Grant winner Jenny O’Grady.

 Free Friday Feedback

 Writers!
-Bring 2-3 poems or 4-5 pages of prose (fiction or nonfiction) and receive on-the-spot feedback and suggestions on what to do next.
+Bring 2-3 short poems or 4-5 pages of prose (fiction or non-fiction) and receive on-the-spot feedback and suggestions on what to do next.
 Published authors and publishing professionals on hand include: Christine Stewart, Lalita Noronha, Holly Sneeringer and Amanda Fiore.

 Literary Happy Hour

 Join the CityLit family for cold beer, courtesy of Union Craft Brewing, and book talk celebrating the fabulous Baltimore Book Festival.

 Smile, Hon, You’re In Baltimore